 “In our kitchen, we never measure.
 If you measure, it doesn’t taste good.”
 And true to her word, the teacher for our cooking class never once produced a measuring cup or any other traditional cooking instrument.
 Everything was done by feel…and taste.
 We made two different Kifli – a kind of doughy roll-up.
 Each Kifli had either ham and tomato sauce or chocolate.
 I made both ham and chocolate.
 Meanwhile, in the main kitchen, Laura was whipping up a Komat – called the nationalistic pie.
 It is a doughy concoction that is folded in on itself in the shape of the Macedonian flag.

-Atop the ridge of a small peninsula jutting into Lake Ohrid is the fortress of Samuil.
+Atop the ridge of a small peninsula jutting into the town is the fortress of Samuil.
 This hilltop has served host a fortification since the 3rd century BC.
 The current fortress built for Tsar Samuil dates from the 10th century.
-Visitors who climb the steep steps of the fortress walls are rewarded with stunning views of the town, Lake Ohrid and the surrounding mountains.
+Visitors who climb the steep steps of the fortress walls are rewarded with stunning views of the town, the lake, and the surrounding mountains.

 The Ohrid Ancient Theatre